 New Jersey's economy provides a stable or rising standard of living along with economic opportunity and social mobility for all.
 New Jersey's business sector is dynamic, innovative, competitive, employs an expanding workforce, and minimizes its environmental impacts.

 The portion of employed workers in NJ who are "underemployed" (working less than they want), rose during the last recession.
 Unemployment has fallen recently, but the percentage of workers who are underemployed has not returned to pre-recession levels.

-Businesses produce goods and services in a manner that makes efficient use of natural resources, maximizes reuse of materials, and minimizes waste and pollution.

-👩 Resource Consumption and Waste per Dollar 💧

-Currently there is no readily available summary measure that shows how many resources the economy consumes to produce a dollar.
-However, we can see the relationship by examining our economic performance against the performance of the Natural Capital, Energy and Waste indicators.

-The business sector is robust, with fair competition and low barriers to entry in the market for new ventures and new ideas.
+- Businesses produce goods and services in a manner that makes efficient use of natural resources, maximizes reuse of materials, and minimizes waste and pollution. - Resource Consumption and Waste per Dollar Currently there is no readily available summary measure that shows how many resources the economy consumes to produce a dollar.
+However, we can see the relationship by examining our economic performance against the performance of the Natural Capital, Energy and Waste indicators. - The business sector is robust, with fair competition and low barriers to entry in the market for new ventures and new ideas.
 Private and public investment is made into research and development at levels sufficient to foster innovation.
-The business sector invests in building the skills and productivity of the workforce.

-Business Starts and Failures
+The business sector invests in building the skills and productivity of the workforce. - Business Starts and Failures

-Over the past 15 years, the rates of both starts and failures among new businesses have declined, has declined, possibly suggesting a drop in the overall level of business dynamism.

-Payrolls

-Non-farm payrolls are increasing as NJ's economy recovers from recession.
-However, the increase is slower for NJ than for the U.S. economy as a whole.

-Investment in Innovation and Research

-The percentage of our Gross State Product that is invested into research and development by NJ businesses, government, and academia has oscillated over time with no clear trend.
-Coming out of the recent recession, New Jersey's rate began to slip in relation to the U.S. average.

-Household income is adequate to meet needs and keeps pace with the basic cost of living; poverty is significantly reduced as a result.
+Over the past 15 years, the rate of both new businesses starts and failures has declined, suggesting a drop in the overall dynamism and vigor of the economy. - Payrolls Non-farm payrolls are increasing as NJ's economy recovers from recession.
+However, the increase is slower for NJ than for the U.S. economy as a whole. - Investment in Innovation and Research The percentage of our Gross State Product that is invested into research and development by NJ businesses, government, and academia has oscillated over time with no clear trend.
+Coming out of the recent recession, New Jersey's rate began to slip in relation to the U.S. average. - Household income is adequate to meet needs and keeps pace with the basic cost of living; poverty is significantly reduced as a result. - Median Income The median income of New Jersey's households has fluctuated since 2011 and remains well above the US average. - Poverty

-Nedian Income

-The median income of New Jersey's workers has risen and remains well above the US average.

-Poverty 💵

-After steadily increasing since 2008, the percentage of households living below the Real Cost of Living (an alternative measure of income calculated as 250% of the Federal Poverty Line) began to dip in 2013.

-Wealth and income inequality does not reach a level that undermines economic opportunity, social mobility and democratic participation.

-Distribution of Income 41
+After steadily increasing since 2008, the percentage of households living below the Real Cost of Living (an alternative measure of income calculated as 250% of the Federal Poverty Line) began to dip in 2013. - Wealth and income inequality does not reach a level that undermines economic opportunity, social mobility and democratic participation. - Distribution of Income

-The proportion of total take-home pay that goes to the top 20% of earners has been increasing.
-At the same time, the share of the pie that goes to the bottom 20% continues to fall.

-The NJ economy supplies diverse, quality jobs and livelihood opportunities sufficient to support families with a standard of living adequate to meet household needs, while allowing for leisure time.

-Unemployment & Underemployment

-The official unemployment rate finally recovered to near pre-recession levels.
+The proportion of total take-home pay that goes to the top 20% of earners has continued to increase during and after the recession.
+At the same time, the share of the pie that goes to the bottom 20% continues to fall - The NJ economy supplies diverse, quality jobs and livelihood opportunities sufficient to support families with a standard of living adequate to meet household needs, while allowing for leisure time. - Unemployment & Underemployment The official unemployment rate finally recovered to near pre-recession levels.
 Workers who had given up looking for work during the recession have lately been rejoining the labor force and finding jobs.
-Notably, the portion of workers that are underemployed (i.e., working part time jobs while wishing to work full-time) remains much higher than before the recession.

-Hours Worked to Make a Living $\Delta \Delta$
+Notably, the portion of workers that are underemployed (i.e., working part time jobs while wishing to work full-time) remains much higher than before the recession. - Hours Worked to Make a Living